Chinese Shar-Pei

 Finding a Chinese Shar-Pei to Adopt

-With a typical weight of 45-60 lbs and lifespan of 8-12 yrs, the Chinese Shar-Pei requires thoughtful care tailored to their specific breed characteristics.
+Between the 45-60 lbs adult size and 8-12 yrs lifespan, the Chinese Shar-Pei has enough breed-specific care considerations that early familiarity with them pays off throughout ownership.
 The Chinese Shar-Pei's light shedding coat and moderate activity requirements tell only part of the story — their non-sporting heritage shapes everything from trainability to health risks.

 Breed-Specific Rescues